amahabal/PySeqsee/_sources/api/controller.txt

 activation into some concept.

 Furthermore, after each step, more codelets are probabilistically added to the coderack.
-The class variable :py:attr:`farg.controller.Controller.routine_codelets_to_add` contains 3-tuples (class, urgency, probability) specifying the class of the new codelet, its urgency, and the probability with which to add it.
+The class variable :py:attr:`~farg.core.controller.Controller.routine_codelets_to_add` contains 3-tuples (class, urgency, probability) specifying the class of the new codelet, its urgency, and the probability with which to add it.